neuefische/web-exercises/sessions/recap-project-1/quiz-app/README.md

 - Create a remote repository and connect it to the local repository.
 - Create the `index.html` and `styles.css` files.
 - Ensure that the CSS file is loaded in the HTML document.

+## Resources

+Download the required [Icons](https://lucide.dev/icons/) and save them in an "assets" folder within your app's main directory.

+## Deploying Your Project

-- 🚀 Project Deployment to GitHub Pages is required: Please adhere to the deployment guidelines outlined in your [repository's documentation](https://github.com/neuefische/web-protocol-template/blob/main/docs/deployment-github-pages.md) for detailed instructions.
+🚀 Project Deployment to GitHub Pages is required: Please adhere to the deployment guidelines outlined in your [repository's documentation](https://github.com/neuefische/web-protocol-template/blob/main/docs/deployment-github-pages.md) for detailed instructions.

+## Tasks

-## 2. Home Page
+### 1. Home Page

 As you already know from previous challenges, as developers we want to always finish a feature and add it to our main branch, instead of starting 3 different features and none of them work.
 This is